-In 2013/14 the Board acting on a recommendation from the branch manager, invested in an additional senior staff member to focus on home loan activity.
-In addition, in 2014/15 the Board working in concert with Bendigo and Adelaide Bank Limited structured in a paid part-time Business Development role which has been filled by director Peter Hille.
-The combined impact of these two initiatives has been a 9% increase in total book to reach a new high of \$158m - the first material growth in total book in over three years.
+In 2014/15 the Board working in concert with Bendigo and Adelaide Bank Limited structured a paid part time Business Development role which has been filled by Director Peter Hille.
+Over the last year Peter's efforts have deepened relationships with key local community organisations leading to increased business enquiries.
+In addition, a greater emphasis on local and social media marketing has increased awareness of the branch and its community investment activities.
+The combined impact of these two initiatives has been a 7.6% increase in total book to reach a new high of \$170m.

 After covering all operating and marketing costs, the remaining revenue of the company is available for dividends and sponsorships, with any unspent revenue representing pre-tax profit.
 The Board has the responsibility to determine the quantum of both dividends (subject to a formula in the franchise agreement which establishes the maximum dividend payable) and sponsorships.
-In October 2014, the Board resolved to pay the maximum permissible dividend of 8c per share fully franked in respect of FY 2013/14.
+In October 2015 the Board resolved to pay a dividend of 5c per share fully franked in respect of FY 2014/15.
+This modest reduction in dividend from previous years enabled the company to stabilise its carried forward losses as well as providing for anticipated larger community projects arising from direct community feedback.